IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 1. The Resource Server obtains the claims associated with the access token.
 This may involve local validation of structured tokens or an additional token introspection request towards the Authorization Server.

-1. The Resource Server evaluates the claims and the request against a configured access policy and determines wether the client has access to the requested resources.
+1. The Resource Server evaluates the claims and the request against a configured access policy and determines whether the client has access to the requested resources.
 If permitted, the Resource Server will return the requested resources.

 ## 34.5 IUA Security Considerations